Use of HLA-B*5701 genetic testing to reduce abacavir hypersensitivity reactions

 From the perspective of the Brighton clinic, using B*5701 testing (costing approximately £50) has had a major impact on the frequency of HSR, and increased the confidence of both clinicians and patients in using abacavir.

-The researchers acknowledge that it is clearly important to generate more data on non-Caucasian patients.
+The researchers acknowledge that it is clearly important to generate more data on non-white patients.

 The case studies from Maitland and colleagues highlight that a negative result should not exclude the possibility of HSR, and that careful patient management is still crucial.